Here’s a sampling from Ted’s Inbox:

 My oldest son who is Bible college student showed me some movie trailers yesterday.
 One was for the new film ’21 Jump Street’ and another was for the upcoming ‘Dark Shadows’ movie.

 In ‘Jump Street’, even the trailer made frequent references to genitalia and a particular sex act.
 Dark Shadows was just ‘awful.’
 This got me to thinking: What is the best way to keep our hearts pure and reach the culture?
 The challenge is also there for Christian parents and their Christian kids.
 My Bible college student son didn’t see too much wrong with either of those films.
 As a middle-aged man, I objected to both of them.
 How can the church seem ‘up to date’ and ‘relevant’ in a world of rampant relativism where even Christians have their heads in too many wrong places?

 Fr.
 Michael Carl

 Priest, JournalistDo you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!